 “Festival Players has done a tremendous job in not only building demand for professional theatre in Prince Edward County, but also laying the foundation for it to flourish in one of the most culturally rich regions in Canada.
 I am extremely honoured to join this remarkable organization, and look forward to sharing my vision in 2018 and being a part of the thrilling future that is in store,” commented Abbey.

 Lynn Sullivan, Chair of the Festival Players Board of Directors added “Over the past 10 years Festival Players of Prince Edward County has played a vital role in the surge of creativity, cultural development and tourism in The County.
-We welcome Graham Abbey to our community and look forward to the development and presentation of new and exciting theatre that speaks to contemporary audiences in a fresh and compelling way in our uniquely rural settings.
-We are equally thrilled to work with John Wood in 2017 and consider this a special opportunity to enjoy the work of an artist of his calibre in our community.
+We welcome Graham Abbey to our community and look forward to the development and presentation of new and exciting theatre that speaks to contemporary audiences in a fresh and compelling way in our uniquely rural settings.”

-Performing arts professional and Picton resident Julianne Snespts returns to Festival Players to provide administrative leadership.
+Performing arts professional and Picton resident Julianne Snepsts returns to Festival Players as Managing Director and Producer.
 A natural leader and entrepreneur with considerable experience in theatre administration, she has held senior roles with major stage production companies including The Second City, The Driftwood Theatre and the Modern Times Stage Company among others.
 She is also Founder and Managing Producer of The Toronto Sketch Comedy Festival and performs and teaches improv comedy in The County.

 Follow Festival Players through this exciting time by signing up to our e-newsletter and receive all the updates as they happen!